 Craft a Royal Reading Crown

-Women’s liberation may have created bold female heroines, but check out the picture books in your local library, and you’ll see that princes and princesses, such as Cinderella and Sleeping Beauty, have never quite gone out of style.
+Women’s liberation may have created bold female heroines, but check out the picture books in your local library, and you’ll see that princes and princesses, such as The Frog Prince and Sleeping Beauty, have never quite gone out of style.

 What You Need:

 - Flat craft “jewels”

 - Glitter glue in a dark color, such as red or blue

 - Polyester quilt batting (available in sewing supply stores)

 - Black permanent marker

 What You Do:

 - Start by turning your pie plate upside down, so that its “dish” is up.
 Use a ruler to divide it into eight sections.
 Invite your kindergartener to look over your shoulder for this: you can show him the diameter, and demonstrate how you divide the plate in half, then half again, and so on - a great early fraction lesson.